MATT-CTR: Unleashing a Model-Agnostic Test-Time Paradigm for CTR Prediction with Confidence-Guided Inference Paths: Method

 Upon completion of $T$ iterations, this procedure yields a high-confidence instance-specific feature set $\boldsymbol{F}_T$.
 For the final inference phase, a new input is constructed by masking all features from the original input $\textbf{F}_{full}$ that were not selected for this path $\boldsymbol{F}_T$.
 This sparse input is then passed to the trained CTR prediction model to obtain the final prediction score, as follows:

 However, the path generation process described above is inherently stochastic, meaning a single sampled path is not guaranteed to find the globally optimal feature combination for the specific instance.
 For example, if a feature selected at an early step leads to low-confidence pairings with subsequent candidate features, this choice can trap the algorithm in a suboptimal path and prevent it from discovering better feature interactions.
 To mitigate this limitation, we extend our method to sample $K$ independent paths in parallel.
 This multi-path approach allows for a more comprehensive exploration of the feature space, capturing diverse and high-confidence interactions and producing a set of $K$ distinct final feature sets, that is, $L = \left\{ \boldsymbol{F}_T^1, \boldsymbol{F}_T^2, ..., \boldsymbol{F}_T^K\right\}$.
-The final model prediction is then calculated as a weighted average of the scores obtained from each path.
-The weight for each path's score is determined by the aggregate confidence of its final feature combination.
-This aggregation method produces a final estimate that is robustly guided by confidence information from multiple perspectives: